Connecting to Komga

 Section titled “Troubleshooting”Unauthorized

-Section titled “Unauthorized”Your username or password is incorrect.
+Section titled “Unauthorized”Your credentials are incorrect or expired.

 Fix: